 The Fund invests in financial instruments that are subject to price risk.
-These are monitored closely by the management team to ensure risks are mitigated.
-As at 30 June 2023, if the Uganda Securities Exchange index had increased/decreased by 1% with all other variables held constant and all the Fund's bonds moved according to the historical correlation to the index, the unit holder balance for the period ended 30 June2023 would have been Shs 405,274,834 (2022: Shs 395,061,487) higher/lower
+These are closely monitored by the management team to ensure risks are mitigated.
+At 30 June 2023, the Fund's overall exposure to price risk from government securities amounted to Shs 65,252,052 (2022: Shs 51,162,002).

+As at 30 June 2023, if the Securities Exchange Indexes of all the countries the securities are invested in had increased/decreased by 1%, with all other variables held constant and all the funds equity instrument moved according to the historical correlation to the indexes, income available for distribution for the year would have been Shs Nil higher/lower (2022: Nil).